 Ultimately, the second approach (Model Two) using Principal Components Analysis (PCA) was used to build the HNI because it allowed for both intuitive variable selection as well as statistical confirmation of individual variables' utility in the overall model measuring human need.
 Subsequently, to ensure the strongest, most appropriate model was selected, further discussions about, and statistical testing of, Model 2 were conducted.
-This concluding phase of three variables.
+This concluding phase of testing necessitated the retention of four variables, the removal of one variable, and the addition of three variables.
 The final model, therefore, includes seven (7) line-item variables and demonstrates strong correlations with benchmark data.
 These seven variables are both standardized (so that they are more comparable to each other) and adjusted on a per-capita basis, so they are comparable across states and time.
 Another important strength of the final model used to construct the HNI is that it is built from variables representing essential aspects of human need that are measured by the Salvation Army consistently across time and region. (see Table 6 in Appendix H, the Technical Appendix, for final national-level and state- level model correlations with governmental data using 2013 data).